CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 *Defined in [class.schema.json](./schema/class.schema.json).*

 Template for entities.
-Classes provide a list of properties with type and semantic information.
+Classes provide a list of property definitions.
 Every entity must be associated with a class, and the entity's properties must conform to the class's property definitions.
 Entities whose properties conform to a class are considered instances of that class.

 Classes are defined as entries in the `schema.classes` dictionary, indexed by an alphanumeric class ID.